gradle/gradle/design-docs/features/faster-builds/faster-build-configuration/README.md

 - Reuse build script cache instances across builds
 - Don't hash the build script contents on each build
 - Make creation of project instances cheaper
+- Faster startup by reducing fixed costs in daemon client and per build setup
+- Start progress logging earlier in build lifecycle to give more insight into what's happening early in the build